Alvarsson/M7011E_DynamicDuo/README.md

 # Running the backend (locally)
  - Clone the Repo
+ - navigate to the gateway folder and start it with the following.
  - `npm install` To get the required packages on your local machine.
  - run the program with `npm start`
  - navigate to http://localhost:8080/graphql